Peter Lorre: Mainly at Warner Bros. (1941–1946)

-Lorre returned to comedy with the role of Dr. Einstein in Frank Capra's version of Arsenic and Old Lace (released in 1944) starring Cary Grant and Raymond Massey.
+In 1944, Lorre returned to comedy with the role of Dr. Einstein in Frank Capra's version of Arsenic and Old Lace, starring Cary Grant and Raymond Massey.
 Writing in 1944, film critic Manny Farber described what he called Lorre's "double-take job", a characteristic dramatic flourish "where the actor's face changes rapidly from laughter, love or a security that he doesn't really feel to a face more sincerely menacing, fearful or deadpan."

-Lorre's last film for Warner was The Beast with Five Fingers (1946), a horror film in which he played a crazed astrologer who falls in love with a character played by Andrea King.
+In 1946, Lorre's last film for Warner was The Beast with Five Fingers, a horror film in which he played a crazed astrologer who falls in love with a character played by Andrea King.
 Daniel Bubbeo, in The Women of Warner Brothers, thought Lorre's "wildly over-the top performance" had "elevated the movie from minor horror to first-rate camp."

 Lorre said his continuing friendship with Bertolt Brecht, in exile in California since 1941, had led studio head Jack L. Warner to 'graylist' him, and his contract with Warner Bros. was terminated on May 13, 1946.
-Warner would be a "friendly" witness at his appearance before the House Un-American Activities Committee in May 1947.
+Warner was a "friendly" witness at his appearance before the House Un-American Activities Committee in May 1947.
 Lorre himself was sympathetic to the short-lived Committee for the First Amendment, set up by John Huston and others, and added his name to advertisements in the trade press in support of the committee.